studiozeroseven/epicstar/M1_COMPLETION_REPORT.md

 ## Conclusion

 Milestone 1 (M1) has been successfully completed with all 12 phases implemented, tested, and documented.
-The GitHub-to-OneDev Sync Service is production-ready and deployed to both OneDev (private) and GitHub (public) repositories.
+The epicstar is production-ready and deployed to both OneDev (private) and GitHub (public) repositories.

 The project demonstrates:
 - ✅ Complete webhook-driven architecture